Proquest/UMI is a major dissertation publisher; NYU dissertations are submitted for digital curation by ProQuest.

 For more information on copyright permissions generally, visit the Getting Permission page.

-ProQuest allows you the option of embargoing full-text access to your dissertation for :
+ProQuest, a common dissertation publisher, allows you the option of embargoing full-text access to your dissertation for :

 If you choose to embargo your work, only the dissertation abstract will be made available in ProQuest's dissertation database.
 At the end of the embargo period, full-text access will be provided.
 Because the ProQuest Agreement offers a maximum embargo of two years, authors wishing to extend their embargo may contact ProQuest Dissertation Publishing directly via firstname.lastname@example.org or through ProQuest Support Center.